-Furthermore you can decide to run the operating line as a series of points with increasing or decreasing before switching to the operating line calculation mode is a low load case, then you should click the button with the arrow pointing upwards before commencing with the simulation.
+Furthermore you can decide to run the of points with increasing or decreasing operating line as a series of points with increasing or decreasing spool speed.
+If the operating condition which you have calculated before switching to the operating line calculation mode is a low load case, then you should click the button with the arrow pointing upwards before commencing with the simulation.